envisioning/vocab/src/content/articles/kv-key-value.md

 ---
-generality:
-  - 0.85
-  - 0.835
-  - 0.82
-  - 0.805
-  - 0.79
-  - 0.775
-  - 0.76
 slug: kv-key-value
-summary:
-  Data storage model where data is stored as a collection of key-value pairs, where each key is unique and maps directly to a value.
+summary: Data storage model where data is stored as a collection of key-value pairs, where each key is unique and maps directly to a value.
 title: KV (Key-Value)
 ---